 - is on a recognised catch-up schedule if their child has fallen behind with their vaccinations.

-Primary school enrolment and the Immunisation History Statement
+School enrolment and the Immunisation History Statement

 NSW School Vaccination Program